home | what's new | other sitescontact | about

 like an aimless sojourner, confused and dazed, wandering in a time not his own, as one long given up as irretrievably apart, he staggers through unlife; but then, slowly, begins to salvage himself, agrees with himself, that suffering has meaning, that the long wilderness years concealed a purpose, that soul pledges and sacred destiny will not be thwarted, no matter the besetting "handicap, obstacle or impediment”;

-"you picture me, I'm walking too far ahead, you're calling to me, I can't hear what you have said"; despite the systemic and perennial out-of-phase element of their lives; with utmost anomaly, even against his long-cultivated anger and sometimes-defiant ill intention, he finds himself spinning toward an unforeseen perdition of the ego ... creativity's ultimate discontinuity ... now colliding with the "translucence of the eternal splendor," awestruck and lost in an amazement of love ... solely to know her, simply to share life with her, just to do all things with her;
+he finds himself spinning toward an unforeseen perdition of the ego ... creativity's ultimate discontinuity ... now colliding with the "translucence of the eternal splendor," awestruck and lost in an amazement of love ... solely to know her, simply to share life with her, just to do all things with her;

-it is the darling companionship which "rests in God"; the Gospel of Thomas too speaks of "rest" as the end of all strivings for satisfaction, of searching for something to fill up the existential emptiness; the mystic Carlyle Petersilea expressed the same concerning his sacred beloved: “It was the first time in my life that a sense of home and complete rest had filled my soulObey me implicitly in one thing.
-Do not marry for any consideration [of wealth, comfort, status, or physical beauty]; if you do, bitter woe will be your portion, and a lifelong misery on earth; every morning you will desire death, and every night your pillow will be wet with tearswait for the counterpart of your own soul.”
+“It was the first time in my life that a sense of home and complete rest had filled my soulObey me implicitly in one thing.
+Do not marry for any consideration [of status, comfort, or physical beauty]; if you do, bitter woe will be your portion, and a lifelong misery on earth; every morning you will desire death, and every night your pillow will be wet with tears… [why will you curse yourself thus?] wait for the counterpart of your own soul.”

-this is what we stay alive for
+this - this! - is what we stay alive for

 Tom Schulman: "We don't read and write poetry because it's cute.
 We read and write poetry because we are members of the human race.
 And the human race is filled with passion.
 And medicine, law, business, engineering, these are noble pursuits and necessary to sustain life.
 But poetry, beauty, romance, love, these are what we stay alive for.”